LodnIFMT/TrabalhoPython/README.md

   To implement the code as requested, we start by loading the spreadsheet, searching directly for the game name, and if the name is unknown, we use filters like developer, year, and console (simplified) to perform the search.

 Applicability:
   This can be used in game stores for organizing inventory and/or stock for personal use.
+Can be adaptable for stock stores.

 Credits:
   Spreadsheet Source: